sungiant/packrat/README.md

 Packrat is a library for packaging common graphical data types.

-Packrat provides the following data type:
+Packrat provides the following data types:

 * Alpha 8
 * BGR 5, 6, 5